Life's Surges, raw and real

 The biggest one, however, as I was about to find out, was pride and humility.

 As the day went on, I pulled out tissues to dry tears from the powerful messages speakers shared.
 God’s goodness continued to be poured out all day long.
-I scratched frantically in my notebook, snapping an occasional picture occasionally, immersed in the power of a room filled with believers.
+I scratched frantically in my notebook, snapping an occasional picture, immersed in the power of a room filled with believers.

 When the power came back on, a collective sigh of relief was heard as cool air began circulating.
 By now, my tears had washed away the makeup I had so carefully applied, exposing dark circles I had carefully covered up that morning.
 The eye makeup lining my baby blues had been washed away, and an hour of heat added an extra dose of frizz to my already curly hair.